Daniel3Levi/messaging_system/README.md

 ## Features

 - User registration and login with token-based authentication.
-- Create, Read, Update, and Delete (CRUD) operations for messages.
+- Create, Read, Update operations for messages.
 - View all messages for a specific user.
 - Retrieve unread messages.
 - Mark messages as read.
 - Filter messages based on sender, receiver, and read status.
-- Secure PostgreSQL database storage.

 ## Installation